shruti-misra/husky100/_pages/asb.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/asb_1317.png" alt="">
 </figure>

-II first participated in the Environmental ASB (EASB) in 2013 in my freshman year.
+I first participated in the Environmental ASB (EASB) in 2013 in my freshman year.
 During spring break, my taught elementary and middle school students at the Quileute Tribal School in La Push, about Washington's diverse environment.
 Simply the wonder that students expressed as they engaged with our activities was sufficient to convince me that this first experience as an educator won't be my last.

 EASB was a critical juncture in my undergraduate trajectory.
 As I created curriculum on sustainability, I grew passionate about it.
 Therefore, I decided to switch my major from molecular biology to electrical engineering and study sustainable energy.